Anzac Day Schools' Awards

 Award for Creative Use of Technology

-Use of new technologies in a creative and thoughtful way to engage students in learning about commemoration (including apps, websites, stop motion, movies).
+The strongest entry using technologies in a creative and thoughtful way to engage students in learning about commemoration, including apps, websites, stop motion and movies.

 Remote Schools Award

 The strongest entry from a remote or very remote school.
 This includes the School of the Air or similar institutions.